• Skip to primary navigation

 • Butter - Doesn't matter whether butter is salted butter or unsalted butter.

-• Pecans - if you can find pecan chips or pecan pieces instead of the halves or rough chopped it's a huge time saver.
+• Pecans - if you can find pecan chips or pecan pieces instead of the halves or roughly chopped, it's a huge time saver.

 Ingredients for Coconut Pecan Frosting.